jesusrmoreno/toto/Readme.md

-# What is it?
+# Toto
 __Toto__ is a game server for creating quick prototypes of websocket based games.
-By exposing a few key events __Toto__ makes it easy to start making multiplayer games.
-__Toto__ serves as a relay point for communication between clients.
+By exposing a few key events Toto makes it easy to start making multiplayer games.
+Toto serves as a relay point for communication between clients.
 It does not handle any of the game logic and expects that the clients will check all relayed messages.

 # How
-First a game definition must be created and placed in a folder called _games_ in the directory where __Toto__ is run.
+First a game definition must be created and placed in a folder called _games_ in the directory where Toto is run.
 A game definition is written in TOML and looks like this:
 ```toml
 # The number of players required to create a group
 playersInGroup = 2